 In the prints series, he showed the eight famous falls in Japan.
 They depict not only the place of scenic beauty, but also the lives of people who was familiar to the waterside.

-Garalley of "A Tour of Japanese Waterfalls"
+Garalley of “A Tour of the Waterfalls of the Provinces”

 Ono Falls on the Kiso Kaido Road

 Amida Falls in the Depth of Kiso Road

 Yoro Falls in Mino Province

 Many Edo people visit Oyama Mountain in Kanagawa prefecture to pray.
 Before they climb the mountain, they did the water discipline under the Roben Falls at the foot for purifying.

 Kirifuri Falls at Mt.
 Kurokami in Shimotsuke Province

 Yoshitsune Horse-wash Falls at Yoshino, Yamato Province

 The falls have the story that Minamoto Yoshitsune (源義経), the brother of the founder of Kamakura shogunate, washed his horse with the water.
 The traveler in Edo Period also would have done as the same.

 Aoigaoka Falls (葵ヶ岡の滝) at Akasaka, Edo don’t exist now.
 It would be not much of a falls, but Edo people might have love it.